Modi's 74th Independence Day speech highlights: Covid19 not an obstacle to hamper self-reliant India

 New Delhi, Aug 15: Prime Minister Narendra Modi unfurled the tricolour at the Red fort to mark India's 74th Independence Day.
 This year's 'I-Day' celebrations have been overshadowed by the pandemic.

-Addressing the nation from the ramparts of the Red Fort, on the 74th Independence Day, Prime Minister Narendra Modi talked about various issues ranging from management of the covid-19 pandemic, measures to boost domestic manufacturing as part of the Atmanirbhar Bharat Abhiyan, steps to revive the economy with a focus on migrant workers and the new National Education Policy 2020.
+Addressing the nation from the ramparts of the Red Fort, on the 74th Independence Day, Prime Minister Narendra Modi talked about various issues ranging from management of the covid-19 pandemic, measures to boost domestic manufacturing as part of the Atmanirbhar Bharat Abhiyan, steps to revive the economy with a focus on middle class people .

 Independence Day 2020: PM Modi hoists National Flag for 7th time, first non-Cong PM to do so